 Passengers often suffer the same types of injuries as drivers, and in some cases, even worse ones.
 Car interiors are designed to protect the driver, not always the passenger.
 After a crash, you may feel pain right away or days later as the body reacts to trauma.
 Common passenger injuries include:

-- Neck and back strain from the sudden impact
+- Neck and back pain from the sudden impact

 - Concussions and head injuries from airbag or window contact